 Refer to the Saturation Index chart on page 20.
+Refer to the cold water connection detail on page 56 for the position of the expansion control valve.

 Contact Rheem Service or their nearest Accredited Service Agent if a replacement heating unit is required.